 Vaessen, T. (2017).
 “Entity Behavior Editor Money Maker Deluxe.”
 Firebrush Studios.

 Van Rozen, R. (2017).
 “Live Game Design”.
-Foundations of Digital Games.
-Society for the Advancement of the Science of Digital Games.
+Unpublished draft.

 Attachments

 I LIVE Game Design Summary

 For many Dutch game development studios the game design process is becoming a big problem during game development.
 Game design processes are systematically falling behind the hardware- and software technologies being used.
 For this reason, producing high quality games is becoming increasingly complex.
 As a result development costs increase.
 Game studios such as Game Oven, PlayLogic and Lunagames, which were producing successful titles, had to close down.
 If this trend continues the Netherlands will lose her innovative game studios one by one, and the long term plans the government has for this creative industry will vanish into thin air.